 Our Response

 The student sponsorship programme strives to eliminate barriers to schooling for students with high academic potential who would otherwise not be able to afford quality education.
 Once accepted to our sponsorship programme, we prioritise enrolment, retention and completion of secondary school at well-reputed boarding schools, where the educational resources are far greater than those found at government day schools.
 Thereafter, we aim to see 85% of our sponsored students retained through secondary school.
-For our 2020 cohorts, we are currently tracking a retention rate of 76%.
+The collective retention rate for our 2020, 2021 and 2022 cohorts is 75%.